Coronavirus: Iran reopens schools after seven months | DW | 05.09.2020

 Many of the country's 15 million students returned to school, but only in areas where authorities considered the number of infections to be low enough.

-Schools in so-called 'red zones' where infection rates have been particularly high did not open.
-In 'yellow zones', such as in the capital city Tehran, where coronavirus infections are still a risk, but not especially high, parents could decide whether to send their children to school or not.
+Schools in so-called "red zones" where infection rates have been particularly high did not open.
+In "yellow zones," such as in the capital, Tehran, where coronavirus infections are still a risk but not especially high, parents could decide whether to send their children to school or not.

 Children who did not go to school had to take part in virtual lessons.
-Many parents in the capital refused to send their children back out of fear of new outbreaks.
+Many parents in Tehran refused to send their children back over fears of new outbreaks.

 Read more: Amnesty: Iranian security forces committed human rights violations amid 2019 protests